 Click on the brush, then click Flip in the properties panel.

 Note: the “flip” function will only be apparent for asymmetrical brushes (e.g. phospholipid monolayer).

 E. Change the brush line type

-- Under Brush Line Type, click Round or Curved type.
+In the properties panel, under Brush Line Type, click S shaped or Curved Elbow type.

 F. Cut a brush (convert it to a grouped icon)

 If you’re working with one of our perfectly circular brushes, you can “cut” it, then adjust the length of the circle.

 Select the brush.

 Hover your mouse over one of the white dots.